Need any help? Call us at 020 3962 2083!

 Actinic keratosis

-Actinic keratosis can develop into squamous cell carcinoma, but it is rare.
-If you protect yourself from the sun in the places where you have received actinic keratosis, around 25% of the early lesions can disappear on their own.
+The prognosis for AK is generally good, as most cases are treatable and do not progress to cancer if caught early.
+AK can develop into squamous cell carcinoma.
+If you protect yourself from the sun in the places where you have received AK, around 25% of the early lesions can disappear on their own.

-The probability of at least one Actinic keratosis patch transforming is approximately 10% in 10 years.
+The probability of at least one AK patch transforming is approximately 10% in 10 years.
 The chance of developing cancer depends on how many patches you have and how long you have had them.
 If you have several patches with actinic keratosis, treatment is recommended.

 Doctor